The Road Sector Investment Plan

-A sound transport system is a prerequisite for the socioeconomic development and consolidation of the country, particularly the development of the private sector as an engine of growth.
-Unfortunately, the political turmoil and economic mismanagement of the country during the 1970s and mid 1980s led to the collapse of vital economic structures, including the road sub-sector.
-However, when the NRM Government came to power in 1986, rehabilitation programme was immediately put in place to revitalize the essential elements of the economy.
+A sound transport system is a prerequisite for the socio-economic development and consolidation of the country, particularly the development of the private sector as an engine of growth.
+Unfortunately, the political turmoil and economic mismanagement of the country during the 1970s and mid-1980s led to the collapse of vital economic structures, including the road sub-sector.
+However, when the NRM Government came to power in 1986, a rehabilitation program was immediately put in place to revitalize the essential elements of the economy.
 Among the sectors that were given priority is the transport sector especially roads, because of their strong bearing on rural production, and hence poverty reduction.

-Because of the key role roads play in the socioeconomic setting of the country, notably access to markets, social amenities, private sector growth, etc., Government with the assistance of development partners formulated a 10-year Road Sector Development Programme (RSDP1) in 1996 for the period 1996/97-2005/6.
+Because of the key role roads play in the socio-economic setting of the country, notable access to markets, social amenities, private sector growth, etc., the Government with the assistance of development partners formulated a 10-year Road Sector Development Programme (RSDP1) in 1996 for the period 1996/97-2005/6.

 Road Sector Development Programme (RSDP 1)

 The RSDP1 was formulated as a strategy aimed at promoting cheap, efficient, and reliable road transport services with the specific objectives of:

 - Providing a national road network capable of meeting the present and future traffic demands while harmoniously integrating road safety and environmental protection requirements;

 - Establishing and developing a strong road administration for effective and efficient management of the national road network and;